e-gov/AJ/README.md

 #### EN

-Personal Data Usage Monitor is a set of 4 microservice-style applications that, when combined with each other and attached to X-Road can offer citizens a comprehensive view of how his or her personal data has been used by the government.
+Personal Data Usage Monitor is a set of 4 microservice-style applications that, when combined with each other and attached to X-Road can offer citizens a comprehensive view of how their personal data has been used by the government.

 [A brief architectural overview](https://github.com/e-gov/AJ/blob/master/preliminary/Overview.md).